ddev/ddev.com/src/content/blog/drupal7-drupal9-migration-ddev-acquia-migrate-accelerate.md

 ```

 Visit your newly created site AM:A site, and rejoice!
-[https://d9ama-www.ddev.site](https://d9ama-www.ddev.site) *(If you still see the old D7 site at this new D9 URL check your spelling to ensure the hostnames are correct.)*
+[https://d9ama-www.ddev.site](https://d9ama-www.ddev.site) *(if you still see the old D7 site at this new D9 URL check your config and spelling to ensure the hostnames are correct)*.

 ## Acquia Migrate: Accelerate (AM:A) Configuration Page